I will bet that Caramelized Banana Sticky Rice with a sweet coconut milk sauce is the dessert you didn't know you wanted!

 - Rinse the rice thoroughly in cold water until the water runs clear.
 Soak the rice for 4 hours, or for the best results, soak overnight in the refrigerator.

-- After soaking, cook the rice in a rice cooker according to the manufacturer's instructions.
+- After soaking, cook the rice in a rice cooker according to the package instructions.

 - While the rice is cooking, in a small saucepan, bring 1 cup of coconut milk to a boil with ¼ cup of sugar and the salt, stirring until the sugar dissolves completely.
 Remove from heat and keep the mixture warm.